bartgro/instant-ticket/README.md

 - Get list of tickets of certain event
 - Purchase many tickets when available which means:

-  - quantity of ordered tickets must be in the stock
+  - Quantity of ordered tickets must be in the stock
-  - you can order tickets only before an event ends
+  - You can order tickets only before an event ends

 - Notify customer via email when order changes it's state
 - Create, check out, pay for an order